Oreo: 20th century

-The "Oreo Biscuit" was first developed and produced by the National Biscuit Company (today known as Nabisco) in 1912 at its Chelsea, New York City factory in the present-day Chelsea Market complex, located on Ninth Avenue between 15th and 16th Streets.
+The "Oreo Biscuit" was first developed and produced by the National Biscuit Company (today known as Nabisco) in early 1912 at its Chelsea, New York City factory in the present-day Chelsea Market complex, located on Ninth Avenue between 15th and 16th Streets.
 In 2002, this same block of Ninth Avenue was ceremonially named as "Oreo Way".
 The name Oreo was trademarked on March 14, 1912.
 It was launched as an imitation of the original Hydrox cookie manufactured by Sunshine company, which was introduced in 1908.

 The original design on the face of the Oreo featured a wreath around the edge of the cookie and the name "OREO" in the center.
 In the United States, they were sold for a pound (454 g) in novelty metal canisters with clear glass tops.
 The first Oreo was sold on March 6, 1912, to a grocer in Hoboken, New Jersey.